Start Printed Page 64415

 Small agricultural service firms are defined by the Small Business Administration (13 CFR 121.201) as those having annual receipts of less than $30,000,000, and small agricultural producers are defined as those having annual receipts of less than $1,000,000.

 In addition, USDA National Agricultural Statistics Service reported an average producer price of $8.20 per hundredweight for the 2019 crop.
-Given the number of Washington potato producers, the average annual producer revenue is well below $1,000,000 ($8.20 times 9,687,170 hundredweight equals $79,434,794, divided by 250 producers equals $317,739 per producer).
+Given the number of Washington potato producers, average annual producer revenue is below $1,000,000 ($8.20/hundredweight times 9,687,170 hundredweight equal $79,434,794, divided by 250 producers equals $317,739 per producer).
 Therefore, most handlers and producers of fresh Washington potatoes may be classified as small agricultural businesses.

-This final rule suspends the reporting and assessment requirements of the Order.
-The handler reporting requirement that is suspended is the monthly collection of Washington fresh potato shipment information.
-The assessment rate that is suspended is the $0.0025 per hundredweight rate that was established beginning July 1, 2013.
+This proposed rule would suspend the reporting and assessment requirements of the Order.
+The handler reporting requirement that would be suspended is the monthly collection of Washington fresh potato shipment information.
+The assessment rate that would be suspended is the $0.0025 per hundredweight rate in effect for the 2013 fiscal period and continuing to the present day.
 The Committee also recommended a budget of expenditures of $41,150 for the period beginning July 1, 2020 and ending with termination of the Order.
 The budget was based on the Committee's estimated financial resources on June 30, 2020.
 Budgeted expenditures include administrative expenses and a final financial review.

 The Committee made the recommendation to suspend the reporting and assessment requirements as an adjunct to the recommendation to terminate the Order.
 As such, the only other alternative discussed by the Committee was to maintain the status quo, continue to assess handlers, and to require monthly handling reports.
 After consideration, the Committee determined that the Order is no longer beneficial to the industry and that the best recourse was to cease operations and terminate the Order.

-This action suspends the Order's reporting and assessment obligations imposed on handlers.
+This action would suspend the reporting and assessment obligations imposed on handlers.
 When in effect, assessments are applied uniformly on all handlers, and some of those costs may be passed on to producers.
-Suspension of the reporting and assessment requirements reduces the regulatory burden on handlers and is also expected to reduce the burden on producers.
+The suspension of the reporting and assessment requirements would reduce the regulatory burden on handlers and Start Printed Page 64417would also be expected to reduce the burden on producers.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 Chapter 35), the Order's information collection requirements have been previously approved by OMB and assigned OMB No. 0581-0178 Vegetable and Specialty Crops.
-This final rule suspends those information collection requirements, and any reporting and recordkeeping requirements under the Order.
+No changes are necessary in those requirements as a result of this proposed action.
+Should any changes become necessary, they would be submitted to OMB for approval.

+This proposed rule would not impose any additional reporting or recordkeeping requirements on either small or large potato handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
-In addition, USDA has not identified any relevant Federal rules that duplicate, overlap or conflict with this final rule.
+In addition, USDA has not identified any relevant Federal rules that duplicate, overlap or conflict with this proposed rule.

 AMS is committed to complying with the E-Government Act, to promote the use of the internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.